June 9, 2025

 • Bus fare

-Prior to 2018, business owners could deduct up to 50% of certain entertainment expenses they incurred as a part of their business—whether they were for entertaining customers, clients, partners, or other employees.
+Prior to 2018, business owners could deduct up to 50% of certain entertainment expenses they incurred as a part of their business, whether they were for entertaining customers, clients, partners, or other employees.

-The Tax Cuts and Jobs Act (TCJA) of 2017 eliminated these tax deductions, making costs related to entertainment, amusement, and recreation non-deductible.
-Just a handful of examples of entertainment costs that aren’t deductible include:
+The Tax Cuts and Jobs Act (TCJA) of 2017 eliminated these tax deductions, making costs related to entertainment, amusement, and recreation non-tax-deductible.

 • Tickets to sporting events, movies, or theaters